-From Croce del Travaglio, in Via Benedetti visitors can appreciate Palazzo Fierli-Petrella.
-Up the nearby Via Maffei is the monumental San Francesco church, a complex which includes the church and the convent.
-The area where this church and convent are built is traditionally known as ‘Bagno della Regina’ and was perhaps home to ancient Roman thermal baths.
-Continuing up past San Francesco church on the Via Berrettini we reach the upper part of the town.
-In this area there are many typical pretty narrow streets and medieval buildings.
-In Piazzetta del Pozzo Caviglia there used to be a natural spring with drinking water.
-Higher up is Piazza della Perscaia which takes its name from the Roman water cistern which the Santa Chiara convent was built on by Giorgio Vasari.
-On the opposite side of the piazza is San Cristoforo church which contains the chapel of the nativity dating back to the sixteenth century.
+Palazzo Vagnotti is located next to the cathedral, which served as the headquarters of the episcopal seminary and is traditionally where the antiques fair is held.
+The area known as Croce del Travaglio begins in via Dardano, one of the most distinctive streets in Cortona.
+At the end of it, beyond Porta Colonia, the road goes down to the Church of Santa Maria Nuova, which was begun by Cristofanello in 1550 and later finished by Giorgio Vasari.
+From Croce del Travaglio, in via Benedetti, you can admire Palazzo Fierli-Petrella, while up the nearby via Maffei, you find the historic Church of San Francesco and its adjacent convent.
+This area is traditionally known as “Bagno della Regina,” (the Queen’s bathhouse) and was likely home to ancient Roman thermal baths.
+Continuing up via Berrettini, you reach the upper part of the town, where there are many typical streets, each charmingly pretty, narrow and lined with medieval buildings.
+The curious name of Piazzetta del Pozzo Caviglia comes from the fact that there used to be a natural spring with safe drinking water here, sadly no longer to be found.
+Higher up is Piazza della Pescaia, which takes its name from the Roman water cistern over which the Convent of Santa Chiara was built by Giorgio Vasari.
+On the opposite side of the piazza is the Church of San Cristoforo, which contains the Chapel of the Nativity, dating to the sixteenth century.